Unboxed-Software/solana-course/content/token22-metadata.md

     imagePath,
   });

-  // you can log the URI here and run the code to test it console.log('Token URI:', tokenUri);
+  // You can log the URI here and run the code to test it console.log('Token URI:', tokenUri);

   await createNFTWithMetadataPointer({